 Within a span of a month of release, Valorant is getting its first proper tournament series.
 Riot has partnered with more than 20 major esports organizations for the initiative.
 As the game started rolling out across more regional servers.
 So many users started reporting High Ping & Latency Spikes issue in Valorant.
 Ping plays an important role in online competitive shooter games.
 Undoubtedly, Ping can be a deciding factor in winning or losing a match.
-And, as much the lower the ping, the less latency will exist in Game.
+And, as much the lower the ping, the less latency will exist in the Game.

-Ping in Valorant.
+Ping in Valorant

 In online multiplayer games like Valorant, Ping is a measurable figure of the network latency, between a player’s client and the game server.
-More specifically, Ping shows the time taken by your connection to register command on game servers.
+More specifically, Ping shows the time taken by your connection to register commands on game servers.
 Every time you move a player, shoot, or complete any other action in-game, the game client sends a message to the servers.
 Then, the regional server registers these action commands and sends another message to all other player’s clients.
 And, the time taken in this whole process is measured as ping.

 So, the lower the ping will be, the better your connection with the Game.
 And, you will not face issues like lag, latency spikes, and rubberbanding.

 High Ping in Valorant could be due to the COVID-19 pandemic also.
-Due to social distancing and stay at home orders, local ISPs’ internet speed is getting affected.
+Due to social distancing and stay-at-home orders, local ISPs’ internet speed is getting affected.
 Many players are coming from different ISPs.
 That is causing a huge server load, that Valorant servers aren’t ready for.

 Well, by doing certain things mentioned in this article, you can mitigate the problem.
 But, to be honest, the permanent solution to this is in the hands of your Internet Service Provider.

-Valorant High Ping & Latency Spikes – Fix.
+Valorant High Ping & Latency Spikes – Fix

-Change Your Region of Residence.
+Solution 1: Change Your Region of Residence

 If you’re not able to queue up with your friends.
-And, your payment options is in the wrong currency.
+And, your payment options are in the wrong currency.
 Then, it might possible that the incorrect Region of Residence is listed on your Riot Account.
 By region of residence means, the geographical area you live in.
 And, it decides which server you play on, and with whom you can play with.
 The wrong region can leads to high ping and strange lag while playing Valorant.

 Well, thankfully Riot Games allows you to change the region if the wrong region is listed on your account.